 The Duke University String School was founded in 1967 by Mrs. Dorothy Kitchen and Mrs. Arlene DiCecco.
 Mrs. Kitchen directed and grew the program for 48 years.
-Erica Shirts became director in 2015 and we celebrate the program's 50th anniversary during the 2017-2018 school year!
+Erica Shirts became director in 2015 and we celebrated the program's 50th anniversary during the 2017-2018 school year.

 The History of DUSS

 written by Dorothy Kitchen, Founder and Director Emeritas